kletobias/p2022/_projects/the-math-behind-br-stepping-the-weights.md

 df_dep = df["Price"].to_numpy()
 ```

-We create a linear regression model, that uses ordinary least squares for
+We create a linear regression model that uses ordinary least squares for
 optimization by minimizing $$\mathit{L}_{2}$$, using the implementation in
 the `sklearn` machine learning library. `reg.score` gives the global minimum for
-the $$\mathit{L}_{2}$$ loss, that one achieves using the optimal values
+the $$\mathit{L}_{2}$$ loss that one achieves using the optimal values
 for `reg.coef_` and `reg.intercept_`. $$\mathit{L}_{2}$$ is defined for a single
 training example, using `pred` for the model's prediction and `dep` for the value
-of the dependent variable, that the model tries to predict using the independent
+of the dependent variable that the model tries to predict using the independent
 variable and the parameters:

 $$\mathit{L}_{2}(\,\mathit{pred},\mathit{dep})\, =\, (\,\mathit{pred}\, -\, \mathit{dep})^2$$